MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 **Warning** When using the Paste function to the virtual machine.
 Extra | (pipe) characters could be added.
 Make sure what is pasted looks like the following KQL statement.

+**Note:** If you select the link to "View query results", you should not receive any results.
+You should also not receive an error.

 13. Review the Map entities.
 The entities are shown as mapped in the query because the query output includes fields:

 timestamp = StartTimeUtc, AccountCustomEntity = UserPrincipalName, IPCustomEntity = IPAddress